andll/bftd/README.md

     runtime.block_on(async {
         handle.send_transaction(vec![1, 2, 3]).await;
         println!("Transaction was sent, waiting for it to be committed");
+        // Replay log from the last seen commit
-        let mut commit_reader = handle.read_commits_from(0);
+        // You can use FullCommit::index to get index of the last commit let mut commit_reader = handle.read_commits_from(0);
         loop {
             let commit = commit_reader